the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency; If the account is an externally owned account, this number represents the number of transactions sent from the account’s address.
 If the account is a contract account, the nonce is the number of contracts created by the account

 `Omner blocks` - previously Uncle, it's possible for two blocks to be created simultaneously by a network.
 When this happens, one block will be left out.
 This leftover block is called an ommer block.
 In the past, they were called uncle blocks, referring to the familial relationships used to describe block positions within a blockchain

+`Opcode` - operation code; the portion of a machine language instruction that specifies the operation to be performed; see gas [Opcode](https://github.com/crytic/evm-opcodes)

 `oracle` - entities that connect blockchains to external systems, thereby enabling smart contracts to execute based upon inputs and outputs from the real world; a way for the decentralized ecosystem to access existing data sources, legacy systems, and advanced computations (blockchain middleware); also `oracle manipulation` via flash loans etc...